flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 By default, the leaves nodes don't render anything for their grouping cell.

 If you want to display some value, you can provide a `leafField` property to the `groupingColDef`.

-> ⚠️ If the column whose field is given in `groupingColDef` has a `renderCell` or a `valueGetter`, it will not be called for the grouping cell.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsLeafWithValue.js", "bg": "inline", "defaultCodeOpen": false}}